Okay, thanks for reminding me of that because I'll keep reminding me of that.

 With most Republicans arguing for tough measures, many Democrats focusing on the defense of constitutional protections.

-That emerging alignment, writes Mr. Brownstein, worries some Democrat strategists who believe it may allow Bush To portray Republicans as stronger than Democrats in fighting terrorism as he did in the 2002 and 2004 campaigns.
+That emerging alignment, writes Mr. Brownstein, worries some Democrat strategists who believe it may allow Bush to portray Republicans as stronger than Democrats in fighting terrorism, as he did in the 2002 and 2004 campaigns.

-You know, this is a problem you people have.
+Ron, you know, this is a problem you people have.

 Everything is not packaging.